 When approaching turning 65, it’s important to know what your Initial Enrollment Period or (IEP) is.
 This is a seven-month period, which begins three months before the month of your 65th birthday, your birthday month, then extends for three months after your birthday month.
 For example, if you turn 65 on June 25th, then you can submit your enrollment paperwork as early as March 1st.
 Below is a chart to easily reference when your enrollment period begins and ends.

-The most common way to apply for Medicare is an online application on the Social Security website.
-The application process is very easy, and only takes about 5 to 10 minutes.
+The most common way to apply for Medicare is through an online application on the Social Security website.
+The application process is very easy and only takes about 5 to 10 minutes.
 Simply visit the Social Security website and follow the links to the application.

-While you wait for your new Medicare card to arrive in the mail, our friendly licensed insurance agents can help you learn about your options for Medicare supplemental insurance, so you will be ready to enroll as soon as you receive your Medicare card.
+While you wait for your new Medicare card to arrive in the mail, our friendly licensed insurance agents can help you learn about your options when it comes to a Medicare Supplement or Advantage plan; you will be ready to enroll as soon as you receive your Medicare card.